hyperhq/docs.hyper.sh-hyper/Reference/CLI/create.md

     drwxr-sr-x  3 1000 staff   60 Dec  1 03:28 .local
     -rw-r--r--  1 1000 staff  920 Nov 28 11:51 .profile
     drwx--S---  2 1000 staff  460 Dec  5 00:51 .ssh
-    drwxr-xr-x 32 1000 staff 1140 Dec  5 04:01 docker
+    drwxr-xr-x 32 1000 staff 1140 Dec  5 04:01 hyper

 ### Specify isolation technology for container (--isolation)

-This option is useful in situations where you are running Docker containers on Windows.
+This option is useful in situations where you are running hyper containers on Windows.
 The `--isolation=<value>` option sets a container's isolation technology.
 On Linux, the only supported is the `default` option which uses Linux namespaces.
 On Microsoft Windows, you can specify these values: